-- This window allow users to select the weekday and a time of the day to run the backup task.
-Notice that hour are represented in 24 hour time format - meaning if you want to schedule a task at 8:30 PM, you will have to select 20 for hour and 30 for minutes.
+This window allows users to select the weekday and a time of the day to run the backup task.
+Notice the hours are represented in 24 hour time format.
+This means if you want to schedule a task at 8:30 PM, you will have to select 20 for hour and 30 for minutes.

 File restoration is accomplished either by a web browser or using the

-Using a web browser connect to Syncrify Server.
+web browser Using a web browser connect to the Syncrify Server.